Mohamed-Samahi/github-mern-stack/README.md

 2. **Navigate to each folder and install dependencies**:

-    For the backend:
+    For the backend, run the installation command at the root folder, where the package.json file exists:
     ```sh
-    cd backend
     npm install
     cd ..
     ```

-    For the frontend:
+    For the frontend, navigate to the frontend folder and run the installation command:
     ```sh
     cd front-end
     npm install